CoinTrailApp/CoreData/README.md

 # The Mission
-The best crypto tax calculator helps accelerating cyptocurrency adoption and HODLing without fear of tax burden.
+The best crypto tax calculator helps accelerating cryptocurrency adoption and HODLing without fear of tax burden.

 # Roadmap
 TBD